dis-sg/dis-sg.github.io/_posts/2020-06-23-creative-weekly-2.md

 As we enter into the era of experiential shopping, this space looks poised for the future.

-<h2>Bonus: The Story behind Tanglin Gin’s limited batch Cranberry Gin Packaging</h2>
+<h2>Bonus: The Story behind Tanglin Gin’s Cranberry Gin Packaging</h2>

 <figure>
 <img src="https://i.imgur.com/HY60uGy.jpg" alt="Tanglin Cranberry Gin packaging" />